Learn how to get kids to eat vegetables with these practical tips. A must for any mom who wants to cook veggies for kids.

 I also choose meals with at least one vegetable in the ingredient list.
 I also limit animal-based meals so food centers more towards vegetables and grains.

-Do you talk about vegetables like the Terrible Thing they must eat before they can eat a dessert?
+Do you talk about veggies like the Terrible Thing they must eat before they can eat a dessert?
 Do you say vegetables don’t taste good?

 Kids follow your actions more than your words.
-If you want to learn how to get kids to eat vegetables, be open and willing to try them yourself.
+Be open and willing to try them yourself.
 Be just as willing to eat vegetables as you would want your kids to.